Code-Institute-Submissions/gillyshop/README.md

 The site was built using the lessons provided by Code Institute.
 While much of the code is my own, I also used the code from the lessons to build the site.

-# Stream Two Project - Death & Destruction in Home & Away Data Dashboard

-For my data dashboard, I wanted to show the ridiculous and hilarious ways in which characters have died in Home and Away over the last 20 years.

 ## UX